MicrosoftDocs/azure-aks-docs/articles/aks/azure-app-configuration-quickstart.md

 1. Waiting for the service connection to be created.

-### Configure workload to use App Configuration
+> [!NOTE]
+> The Azure App Configuration AKS extension is an independent component and does not have to rely on **Service Connection** to use it.
+You can refer to the [Azure App Configuration AKS extension reference](/azure/azure-app-configuration/reference-kubernetes-provider) to learn more about the extension.
+>

+## Build ConfigMap and use it configure workload

-Now that you created a connection between your AKS cluster and the App Configuration store, you need to use the connection to download the configuration data from the App Configuration store into a configMap and configure your workload with it.
+Now that you created a connection between your AKS cluster and the App Configuration store, you need to use the connection to create a ConfigMap with the configuration data from the App Configuration store.

 1. In the [Azure portal](https://portal.azure.com), navigate to your AKS cluster resource and select **Service Connector (Preview)**.